rolling-scopes-school/tasks/react/modules/tasks/functional-routing.md

 **Acceptance Criteria:**

 - The About page displays author information and a link to the RS School React course.
+[8 points]
 - The About page is accessible via a navigation link from the main application.
+[7 points]

 ### Feature 4: 404 Page (**10 points**)